Skip to Content

 The recipe in the spotlight today is two ingredient bagels.

-If you’re part of any Weight Watchers communities online or if you’ve gone to meetings, you might have heard whisperings about these Weight Watchers bagels.
+If you’re part of any Weight Watchers communities online or if you’ve gone to meetings, you might have heard whisperings about these bagels.
 What are they?
 What are the two ingredients?
 Are they disgusting?
 Delicious?
 How do I make them?

 What do two ingredient bagels taste like?